 From September 2017 working parents could receive 30 hours free childcare per week, as part of a government scheme that will double the current 15 hours free childcare provision that all 3 and 4 year old children are entitled.
 The initiative aims is to support working parents by reducing the cost of childcare.

-The aim is to help families by reducing the cost of childcare and supporting parents to work.
 The government wants to see childcare that is good for families and children.
 Childcare in the early years must be a caring and happy experience that supports children's development and gets children ready to thrive at school and in later life.
 The Early Years Team are mindful that in order to give young children the best start in life providers need well qualified, experienced staff and suitable facilities to deliver the extended entitlement and are aware of the importance of a sustainable rate of funding for providers.